-Turkey Wild Rice Soup – a cozy and comforting cold-weather soup that is packed with flavor!
+This Turkey Wild Rice Soup is a cozy and comforting cold-weather soup that is packed with flavor and a great way to use any leftover turkey (or chicken)!
+A perfectly creamy soup that is actually dairy-free!

 Turkey Wild Rice Soup

 Thanksgiving leftovers are a thing of beauty, aren’t they?
 I mean the green bean casserole, the stuffing and gravy … and the turkey.
-But, what do you do if you have so much turkey leftover that you don’t know what to do with it!
-There is no way we are letting ANY of that amazing meat go to waste – am I right?
+But, what do you do if you have so much turkey leftover that you don’t know what to do with it!?
+We are here to save the day because we have a variety of Turkey Leftover options, but this one is definitely one of our favorites!

-I give you: Turkey Wild Rice Soup – it is PACKED with flavor and just happens to be gluten-free and dairy-free.
-Thickened with Bob’s Red Mill Arrowroot Powder (my go-to ingredient in dairy-free soups) you are going to be blown away with how delicious this is!!
+We give you: Turkey Wild Rice Soup – it is PACKED with flavor and just happens to be gluten-free and dairy-free.
+You are going to be blown away with how delicious this is!!
 And it is such an amazing way to use those leftovers!
 I cannot wait for you guys to try it!
 I might make extra turkey just so I can make it again 🙂

 I wouldn’t recommend the Instant Pot for this recipe just because the rice and the turkey are already cooked when you are adding it in – so it is really most efficient to make it on the stove top!